NaWu-Dev/Thread/README.md

 > - Avoid nested locks.
 Always acquire locks in the same order.
 For example, to fix the deadlock in demo, just need to change the order of synchronized block.
 > - Avoid unnecessary locks.
 Lock particular field of object instead of locking whole object.
 > - Use thread join().

+## ThreadPool and Executors
+Thread pool reuse previously created threads to execute current tasks and offers a solution to the problem of thread cycle overhead and resource thrashing.
+> ### Stesp to creat ExecutorService:
+> - Create a task (Runnable object) to execute
+> - Create ExecutorService using Executors
+> - ExecutorService executes the tasks
+> - Shutdown the ExecutorService
+> _(refer to package: executorService)_
+> ### ExecutorService Methods:
+> - newFixedThreadPool(int)
+> - newCachedThreadPool()
+> - newSingleThreadExecutor()
+> ### Runnable vs Callable
+> Runnable interface is similar with Callable interface.
+Both interfaces represent a task that can be executed concurrently by a thread or ExecutorService.
+Main different between Runnalbe interface and Callable interface are:
+> - Runnable interface has run() method, Callable interface has call() method which can return an object from the call.
+> - call() method can throw an Exception, run() method cannot.
+> _(refer to package: callable)_